subhdotsol/Learning-Rust/README.md

 | ├── vector.rs                 # Vectors in Rust
 | ├── hashmap.rs                # hashmap in Rust
 | ├── hashmap_example.rs        # better example of hashmap in rust
+| ├── error_handling.rs         # overview of error handling in rust
+| ├── error_handling_ex1.rs     # better example of hashmap in rust // TODO : soon writing a blog on this
 ├── Cargo.toml                  # Project metadata and dependencies
 ├── Cargo.lock                  # Auto-generated dependency lock file
 └── .gitignore                  # Files to ignore in git